wuede/home-assistant.io/source/_docs/quality_scale.markdown

 ## Special tiers

 There are 4 special tiers that are used for integrations that don't have a place on the scaled tier list.
-This is because they are either an internal part of core, they are not in core at all, or they don't meet the minimum requirements to be graded against the scaled tiers.
+This is because they are either an internal part of {% term "Home Assistant Core" %, they are not in {% term "Home Assistant Core" % at all, or they don't meet the minimum requirements to be graded against the scaled tiers.

 The special tiers are defined as follows.